getel-arch/Malwarr/README.md

 ---

-Inspired by the Arr family (Sonarr, Radarr, Lidarr) • Port 8686
+Inspired by the Arr family (Sonarr, Radarr, Lidarr)